bbartling/open-dsm/simple_bacnet_server/README.md

-# BACnet Server with Sci-kit Learn Integration
+# BACnet server with Sci-kit Learn Integration

 use legacy bacpypes version until bacpypes 3 version is stable